ballerina-platform/ballerina-dev-website/learn/cli-commands.md

 ## Use the supporting tools

-These powerful supporting tools extend Ballerina to various ecosystem technologies that are inherently cloud native.
+These powerful supporting tools extend Ballerina to various ecosystem technologies that are inherently cloud-native.
 This functionality will grow over time and will even be developer extensible in the future.

 <table class="cComandTable">
 <tr>